rhema254/Codility-Challenges/Readme.md

 ## 📢 Please Review and Give Feedback! 💬

 If you see something that can be improved, feel free to open an issue or contribute a pull request!
-All feedback is appreciated, and we're always looking for ways to improve the code.
+All feedback is appreciated, and I'm always looking for ways to improve the code.
 Let's collaborate and grow together! 🤝

 ---